OpenEvalProject/evals/manuscripts/elife-40487/v1/manuscript.md

 One possible role of the synaptic connections from DAA neurons to the axonal terminals of dFB neurons is pre-synaptic regulation of dFB neuronal output.
 Therefore, we asked if dopamine suppresses Ca2+ dynamics in axonal terminals of dFB neurons located in the dorsal layer, thereby negatively regulating the output from dFB neurons.
 To test this idea, we imaged Ca2+ dynamics locally in the axonal terminals of dFB neurons.
 To do so, we expressed syt::GCaMP6s (Cohn et al., 2015) (a protein consisting of synaptotagmin fused to GCaMP6s) in dFB neurons and performed imaging using an ex-vivo brain preparation.
 When we applied dopamine to the bath, we observed a reduction in Ca2+levels in the axonal terminals of the dFB neurons (Figure 5I and J).
 In contrast, application of either of two other major invertebrate biogenic amines (octopamine and tyramine) did not change the Ca2+dynamics in dFB neurons (Figure 5—figure supplement 1I).

-## Effect of simultaneous activation of dFB and DAA neurons
+### Effect of simultaneous activation of dFB and DAA neurons

 Since the activity of dFB neurons are regulated by LPNAstA/SLPAstA neurons and DAA neurons in opposite directions, we tested the effects on sleep when these two groups of dFB regulatory neurons (LPNAstA/SLPAstA and DAA neurons) were activated simultaneously.
 Activating DAA neurons (TH-Gal4 >NaChBac) led to a drastic reduction in total sleep time (158 ± 37 min), relative to the controls (849 ± 32 min for UAS-NaChBac/+and 982 ± 38 forTH-Gal4/+; Figure 6A and B).
 As described above, activating 65D05-Gal4 positive neurons (LPNAstA and SLPAstA) promotes sleep (1343 ± 36 min; Figure 6A and B).
 Of significance, co-activating DAA and LPNAstA/SLPAstA neurons with NaChBac led to a level of total sleep time (881 ± 46 min) similar to the control flies (Figure 6A and B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/40487/elife-40487-fig6-v1.jpg)

-**Figure 6.:** AstA and SLPAstA (65D05-positive) neurons.(A) Effects on sleep profiles due to hyperactivation of TH-positive (dopaminergic) and 65D05-positive (includes LPNAstA and SLPAstA neurons) with NaChBac.
+**Figure 6.:** (A) Effects on sleep profiles due to hyperactivation of TH-positive (dopaminergic) and 65D05-positive (includes LPNAstA and SLPAstA neurons) with NaChBac.
 See the legend at the bottom right for the genotypes.
 (B) Quantification of total sleep time during a 24 hr light/dark cycle by the flies indicated in (A).
 (C—E) Quantification of daytime and nighttime sleep and awake parameters in flies of the indicated genotypes.
 (C) Sleep bout length.
 (D) Sleep bout number.
 (E) Awake bout length. n = 12—24.
 Error bars, SEMs. *p < 0.05, **p < 0.01.
 One-way ANOVA with Dunnett’s test. n = 16 for TH-Gal4/+, n = 47 for 65D05-Gal4/+, n = 16 for UAS-NaChBac/+, n = 12 for 65D05-Gal4 > NaChBac, n = 14 for TH-Gal4 >NaChBac, and n = 24 for 65D05-Gal4 and TH-Gal4 >NaChBac.

 To characterize the consequences of co-activating DAA and LPNAstA/SLPAstA neurons in greater detail, we analyzed two features of sleep patterns: sleep bout number and sleep bout length.
 When we only used the 65D05-Gal4 to express NaChBac, daytime sleep bouts were significantly lengthened (Figure 6C).
 Conversely, activating DAA neurons (TH >NaChBac) resulted in fragmented sleep with a significantly reduced sleep bout length, which was most obvious for nighttime sleep (Figure 6C).
 When we simultaneously activated LPNAstA/SLPAstA and DAA neurons with the 65D05-Gal4 and TH-Gal4, respectively, the sleep bouts were shorter than those exhibited by the control but were comparable to flies in which only the DAA neurons were activated (TH >NaChBac; Figure 6C).
 Additionally, activating both LPNAstA/SLPAstA and DAA neurons caused the flies to initiate many more sleep episodes, as indicated by a significant increase in the sleep bout number (Figure 6D).

 We then compared the episodes of wakefulness of these flies.
 In control flies, wake bout length is much longer during the day than night (Figure 6E).
 Activating sleep-promoting LPNAstA/SLPAstA neurons (65D05-Gal4 > NaChBac) led to a reduction in the bout length of daytime wakefulness, while activating arousal-promoting DAA neurons increased the bout length of nighttime wakefulness (Figure 6E).
 Remarkably, when the two groups of neurons were activated simultaneously, both daytime and nighttime activities were fragmented (Figure 6E).

-## GABA production is required in dFB neurons to promote sleep
+### GABA production is required in dFB neurons to promote sleep

 To screen for the neurotransmitter synthesized in dFB neurons that is essential for conveying sleep-promoting signals, we silenced expression of genes required for neurotransmitter synthesis or packaging.
 Thermoactivation of dFB neurons with TRPA1 (23E10 > trpA1) enhances sleep (Figure 7A, B, D—F).
 However, this effect was eliminated when we used RNAi to knockdown Gad1 in dFB neurons (23E10 > trpA1 and Gad1 RNAi; Figure 7C, D and G).
 In contrast, we still observed significant sleep-promoting effects resulting from TRPA1-induced activation of dFB neurons when we used RNAi to suppress production of other major neurotransmitters (Figure 7H—J).
 These results suggest that GABA is a necessary sleep-enhancing neurotransmitter synthesized in dFB neurons.
 This observation is in consistent with a previous report that dFB neurons communicate through inhibitory neurotransmitters and express the vesicular GABA transporter (Donlea et al., 2018).

 ![Figure 7.](https://cdn.elifesciences.org/articles/40487/elife-40487-fig7-v1.jpg)

-**Figure 7.:** 23E10-Gal4 positive) depends on GABA produced by dFB neurons.(A—D) Elevated sleep due to thermal hyperactivation of dFB neurons with TRPA1 (23E10-Gal4 > trpA1) is reduced by expression of the Gad1 RNAi in dFB neurons.
+**Figure 7.:** (A—D) Elevated sleep due to thermal hyperactivation of dFB neurons with TRPA1 (23E10-Gal4 > trpA1) is reduced by expression of the Gad1 RNAi in dFB neurons.
 TRPA1 is activated at 29°C but not 22°C. (E—J) Quantification of total sleep-time at 22°C and 29°C exhibited by 23E10-Gal4 > trpA1 flies with or without RNAi transgenes directed at genes required for neurotransmitter synthesis or packaging. **p < 0.01.
 Paired Student’s t-test. n = 24 for 23E10-Gal4/+, n = 24 for 23E10-Gal4 > trpA1 no RNAi, n = 13 for 23E10-Gal4 > trpA1 and Gad1 RNAi, n = 32 for 23E10-Gal4 > trpA1 and ChAT RNAi, n = 28 for 23E10-Gal4 > trpA1 and VGlut RNAi, and n = 9 for 23E10-Gal4 > trpA1 and VMAT RNAi.

-## dFB sleep-promoting neurons inhibit arousal-promoting neurons
+### dFB sleep-promoting neurons inhibit arousal-promoting neurons

 Octopamine (OA) appears to increase wakefulness as nighttime sleep is reduced upon feeding flies OA (Crocker and Sehgal, 2008) or by activating tyrosine decarboxylase 2 (TDC2)-expressing neurons with NaChBac (tdc2-Gal4 > NaChBac) (Crocker et al., 2010) (Figure 8A).
 Nighttime sleep in tdc2-Gal4 > NaChBac flies is fragmented as the number of sleep bouts increases dramatically, and the average length of each nighttime sleep bout is reduced greatly (Figure 8B and C).